Rashad-Muntar/math-magician/README.md

 5. Open the vscode terminal and run the application by typing `npm start` and hit enter.

-## Prerequisite
-- Node.js
-- Webpack
-- Code editor(VScode)

 ## Contributing

 This project was created for educational purposes as part of the Microverse web development curriculum; contributing is not accepted.

-Feel free to check the [issues page](https://github.com/Rashad-Muntar/to-do/issues).
+Feel free to check the [issues page](https://github.com/Rashad-Muntar/math-magician/issues).

 ## Author